The Australian Immunisation Handbook 10th Edition

 The product information for Adacel states that vaccination in pregnancy is not recommended unless there is a definite risk of acquiring pertussis.
 The product information for Boostrix states that the vaccine should be used during pregnancy only when clearly needed, and the possible advantages outweigh the possible risks for the fetus.
 The ATAGI recommends that pregnant women receive a dose with every pregnancy.

 The product information for Adacel and Boostrix state that there is no recommendation regarding the timing and frequency of booster doses against pertussis in adults.
-However, the ATAGI recommends that pregnant or post-partum women receive a booster dose with every pregnancy and that other adults in contact with infants and/or at increased risk from pertussis can receive a booster dose every 10 years.
+However, the ATAGI recommends that pregnant women receive a booster dose with every pregnancy and that other adults in contact with infants and/or at increased risk from pertussis can receive a booster dose every 10 years.

 The product information for Boostrix, Boostrix-IPV and Adacel states that dTpa-containing vaccine should not be given within 5 years of a tetanus toxoid-containing vaccine.
 The product information for Adacel Polio states that dTpa-containing vaccine should not be given within 3 years of a tetanus toxoid-containing vaccine.
 The ATAGI recommends instead that, if protection against pertussis is required, dTpa-containing vaccines can be administered at any time following receipt of a dT-containing vaccine.